pearcej/cpp4python/_sources/index.rst

 ..
-Problem Solving with Algorithms and Data Structures using C++ documentation master file, originally created by sphinx-quickstart on Thu Oct 27 08:17:45 2011.
+C++ for Python Programmers documentation master file, originally created by sphinx-quickstart on Thu Oct 27 08:17:45 2011.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 .. meta::
-   :description: An interactive version of Problem Solving with Algorithms and Data Structures using C++.
+   :description: An interactive book designed to help learners transstion from Python to C++.
-   :keywords: C++, cpp, python, data structures, computer science
+   :keywords: C++, cpp, python, computer science

 .. toc_version: 2